devusama99/PulseReport-innoscripta-assesment/README.md

 Welcome to the News App!
 This application aggregates news from multiple sources based on your preferences using REST APIs from three major news platforms.

+## Disclaimer

+**This app uses test/dev API keys and have limitated number of requests per 12 hours.
+Please Keep in mind while using the app.**

 ## Deployment

 The app is deployed on the following platforms: